-Another trend of research [29]-[34] has suggested proactive network solutions, and other work has used the predictability of traffic generation patterns by IoT devices to address the MAP in a "predictive network" framework.
-To this end, a recent paper [35] proposed the Joint Forecasting-Scheduling (JFS) system and the Priority based on Average Load (PAL) scheduling algorithm which allocates available resources to IoT devices by forecasting the traffic generation pattern of each device for the case of single frequency channels.
+Another trend of research [25], [26], [27], [28], [29], [30] has suggested proactive network solutions, and other research has used the predictability of traffic generation patterns of IoT devices to address the Massive Access Problem under the "predictive network" framework.
+To this end, a recent paper [31] proposed the Joint Forecasting-Scheduling (JFS) system and the Priority based on Average Load (PAL) scheduling algorithm which allocates available resources to IoT devices based on forecasting the traffic generation pattern of each device for the case of single frequency channels.

-In addition, in order to improve the performance of JFS and make it more applicable to longer time windows, a Multi-Scale Algorithm was proposed [36], and in [37] optimal scheduling and a Multi-Channel version of PAL was suggested to extend JFS for multi-frequency channels.
-The results in [35]-[37] showed that predictive networks with JFS are a promising for the solution to the MAP, and that scheduling heuristics are crucial when optimal scheduling policies cannot be implemented due to their high computational requirements in practical circumstances.
+In addition, in order to improve the performance of JFS and make it more applicable to longer time windows, a Multi-Scale Algorithm was proposed [32], and in [33] optimal scheduling and a Multi-Channel version of PAL was suggested to extend JFS for multi-frequency channels.
+The results in [31], [32], [33] showed that predictive networks with JFS are a promising for the solution to the Massive Access Problem, and that scheduling heuristics are crucial when optimal scheduling policies cannot be implemented due to their high computational requirements in practical circumstances.

-In this paper, an additional heuristic named "Randomization of Generation Times" (RGT) is proposed in order to improve performance and decrease the gap with respect to optimality scheduling for predictive networks.
-RGT can be implemented at each device and it is a novel pre-processing method that can be applied to any scheduling heuristic under the JFS system.
-In particular, in this paper RGT is applied to the PAL and to the EDF algorithm.
+In this paper, we propose an additional heuristic that we call "Randomization of Generation Times" (RGT) in order to improve the performance and decrease the optimality gap of scheduling heuristics for predictive networks.
+To the best of our knowledge, RGT could be implemented at each device and it is a novel pre-processing method that can be applied to any scheduling heuristic under the JFS system.
+In particular, we apply RGT to PAL and to the Earliest Deadline First (EDF) algorithm.

-The simulation results presented here show that RGT improves the performance of each scheduling algorithm significantly, even when forecasting is conducted with high error, as well as in the case of zero-error perfect forecasting.
-Furthermore, an estimate of the computation time of RGT is shown to be under 2.5 $\mu s$ per IoT device, and it increases linearly with the number of devices.
-Thus one can conclude that RGT is an important addition that can facilitate the practical usage of JFS.
+Our simulation results show that RGT improves the performance of each scheduling algorithm significantly, even when forecasting is conducted with high error, as well as in the case of zero-error perfect forecasting.
+Furthermore, we provide and estimate of the computation time of RGT to be under 2.5 $\mu$ s per IoT device, and iindicate that it increases linearly with the number of devices.
+Thus we can conclude that RGT is an important addition that can facilitate the practical usage of JFS.

 The rest of this paper is organized as follows.
+Section II

-Section II provides background on the scheduling of IoT traffic as well as regarding the PAL and EDF algorithms.
+provides background on the scheduling of IoT traffic as well as regarding the PAL and EDF algorithms.
 Section III proposes our RGT process.
 Section IV presents our results.
 Section V summarizes our main conclusions and sugget further research avenues.